We miss our monkey at Casa Cayuco.

 In the evenings, we looked forward to pre-dinner drinks at the well-stocked bar – the margaritas are still fresh in our memories.

 And then there was dinner, a three-course meal, served by candlelight at the table.

-When we knew we would be “un-cruising” from Costa Rica to Panama (post on that coming later), we wanted to add on a visit to Bocas del Toro afterward.
-But apart from TripAdvisor, detailed reviews on places to stay in Bocas del Toro are few.
+When we knew we’d be visiting Panama, we wanted to include a visit to Bocas del Toro.
+But apart from TripAdvisor, detailed reviews on accommodations are few.

-With Dave and Suzanne at the helm, Casa Cayuco is a place you can trust to deliver a casual, comfortable, full-on nature experience.
+With delightful and competent hosts at the helm, Casa Cayuco is a place you can trust to deliver a casual, comfortable, full-on nature experience.